mcpmessenger/playwright-mcp/README.md

 A standalone HTTP service that wraps the official `@playwright/mcp` package to provide browser automation capabilities via HTTP endpoints.
 This service enables the use of Playwright MCP in serverless environments where STDIO-based communication is not possible.

+**🎯 Now Enhanced as a Visual Sensor Skill** - Beyond browser automation, this server provides intelligent, privacy-aware, and user-friendly web interaction capabilities.

 ## Features

 - 🌐 **Streamable-HTTP Transport** - Implements the 2025 MCP standard for remote connections